-An MTS file is an AVCHD (Advanced Video Coding High Definition) video file shoot by typical camcoders.
-This file format is a standard video format which is used by used by many AVCHD compatible camcorders such as Sony and Panasonic HD camcorders.
-MTS allows you to record high definition (HD) videos to transform or share them on your computer.
+An MTS file is an AVCHD (Advanced Video Coding High Definition) video file shoot by typical camcorders.
+This file format is a standard video format that is used by many AVCHD compatible camcorders such as Sony and Panasonic HD camcorders.
+MTS allows you to record high-definition (HD) videos to transform or share them on your computer.
 The

 MTS file is being applied widely by many professionals and home users as their video file format in this modern era.

 The .mts is one of the file extensions used for AVCHD videos.
 The AVCHD format was introduced by Sony and Panasonic in 2006 which is used by many of the famous camcorder brands for their movie shooting devices.
 The MTS (abbreviated as MPEG Transport Stream) is a container file format that contains audio, video, and other essential data.
 Since it uses MPEG-4 / H.264 video compression, it can support 1080i and 720p videos.
 The audio streams in an MTS file may be compressed using the PCM audio which is an uncompressed linear codec or Dolby AC-3 codec.

 Since MTS and M2TS both are related to AVCHD format, there may be some confusion about these formats.
 Let’s explain the difference between them in some detail: